Classical Studies BA (International Honours) 2025 entry

 Students on the Greek and Latin pathway who spend their second year at St Andrews continue their exploration of Greek and Latin language and literature by choosing one of the following Latin or Greek module pathways:

-• Latin in Progress 2: building on work from 'Latin in Progress 1', this module examines a wide range of texts in both prose and verse from the imperial period, and enhances Latin language skills through regular language classes.
+• Latin in Progress 2:building on work from 'Latin in Progress 1', this module examines a wide range of prose texts from the imperial period, and enhances Latin language skills through regular language classes.

-• Latin Language and Literature 1: building on 'World of Latin 1 and 2', this module examines a wide range of texts in both prose and verse taken mostly from the Republican period, and enhances Latin language skills through regular language classes.
-AND
+• Latin Language and Literature 1: building on 'World of Latin 1 and 2', this module examines a wide range of texts in verse taken mostly from the Republican period, and enhances Latin language skills through regular language classes.

-• Latin Language and Literature 2: building on 'Latin Language and Literature 1', this module examines a wide range of texts in both prose and verse from the Roman Imperial period, and enhances Latin language skills through regular language classes.
+• Latin Language and Literature 2: building on 'Latin Language and Literature 1', this module examines a wide range of texts in prose from the Roman Imperial period, and enhances Latin language skills through regular language classes.

-• The Landscape of Greek Poetry (B): following on from 'The Landscape of Greek Prose (B)', this module covers a diverse range of ancient poetry in the original Greek, starting with Homer’s Iliad, and enhances Greek language skills through regular language classes.
+• The Landscape of Greek Poetry (B): following on from 'The Landscape of Greek Prose (B)' in Semester 1, this module covers a diverse range of ancient poetry in the original Greek, starting with Homer’s Iliad, and enhances Greek language skills through regular language classes.

-• The Landscape of Greek Poetry (A): following on from 'The Landscape of Greek Prose (A)', this module covers a diverse range of ancient poetry in the original Greek, starting with Homer’s Iliad, and enhances Greek language skills through regular language classes.
+• The Landscape of Greek Poetry (A): following on from 'The Landscape of Greek Prose (A)' in Semester 1, this module covers a diverse range of ancient poetry in the original Greek, starting with Homer’s Iliad, and enhances Greek language skills through regular language classes.

 Students will spend either their third or fourth year in St Andrews.
 You will be able to choose from a wide variety of advanced options.